vvnginx/documentation/F5-NGINX-team-notes.md

 Content which cannot be publicised before release is handled slightly differently: please read the [Contributing guidelines for closed content](/CLOSED_CONTRIBUTIONS.md) document.

-Before new content is published at https://docs.nginx.com, it must be commited to this `documentation` repository.
+Before new content is published at https://docs.nginx.com, it must be committed to this `documentation` repository.

 If you are unable to assign yourself as an owner of an issue or a reviewer of a pull request, and are an employee of F5, ask a member of the NGINX documentation team for help.